-Death Valley is the largest National park in the lower 48 states and boasts a diversity of natural attractions.
-Based on numerous trips to Death Valley, we recommend at least 3-4 days to have enough time to visit these highlights as well as do some short hikes.
+Death Valley is the largest national park in the lower 48 states and boasts a diversity of natural attractions.
+Based on numerous trips to Death Valley, we recommend at least 4-5 days to have enough time to visit these highlights as well as do some hiking.

 However some schedules may not allow that amount of time:

 One day: recommended you concentrate your sightseeing efforts near Furnace Creek as many natural attractions are located within a short distance of it’s cozy confines.